 Tokyo Decadence, also known as Topaz or Dreams of Topaz, is a 1992 S&M pinku drama, written and directed by Ryû Murakami.
-Although seen as a cult classic in Japan, the film had been banned in several countries such as Australia and South Korea due to an intensely graphic nature.
+Although seen as a cult classic in Japan, the film has been banned in several countries such as Australia and South Korea due to its intensely graphic nature.
 Regardless, it did manage to secure a release to the wider world.
-Unfortunately, the film suffered heavy cuts in consequence of such distribution, as the US release removed almost 20 minutes of footage before accepting a release.
+Unfortunately, the film suffered heavy cuts as a consequence of such distribution, as the US release removed almost 20 minutes of footage before accepting a release.

 “In the most lavish penthouses, visible only through keyholes, there exists a dangerous and erotic world.
 High-paid prostitutes who specialize in high-stakes games make the rounds.
 The richer the client, the wilder the ride.
 When fantasy gets too rough for one young call-girl, escaping becomes her reality.”

-The film is a incredibly sombre look into prostitution, along with all the vices that follow such a profession.
+The film is an incredibly somber look into prostitution, along with all the vices that follow such a profession.
 Heavy drug use is prevalent throughout, used indiscriminately by the girls and clientele as a means of increasing their carnal pleasure as well as a form of escapism from the harsh realities of life.
-Cocaine, heroin, ecstasy and crack seem to go hand in hand with the perverse paraphilias this niche escort service caters towards – sadism, bondage, humiliation, autoerotic asphyxiation, pegging and even an attempt at simulated ne***philia; these will all cause the viewer seeking a comforting warm shower after viewing.
+Cocaine, heroin, ecstasy, and crack seem to go hand in hand with the perverse paraphilias this niche escort service caters towards – sadism, bondage, humiliation, autoerotic asphyxiation, pegging, and even an attempt at simulated ne***philia; these will all cause the viewer seeking a comforting warm shower after viewing.

 Despite this smutty content, Tokyo Decadence commendably features an illustrious use of cinematography throughout.
 A definitive stylistic choice to stick to wider angled shots to capture the scene as a whole, the domiciles the characters inhabit are as much a part of their personalities as their bizarre requests taking place – a further glimpse into their undefined lives delivered in an ingenious, yet subtle, technique which only develops these seemingly two-dimensional characters.
 Additionally, this cinematography is chaperoned by a skilfully executed soundtrack, although its restrained usage is the key to its impressive implementation.
 Arguably, the lack of use during key scenes is more impactful than with any imposed score.

 Even though Tokyo Decadence received severe cuts to attain its certification in the US, the film is very protracted in its delivery.
-At 112 minutes long (even with 20 minutes cut), the film starts to drag around the halfway point, regressing into more a vector for the explicit nature.
+At 112 minutes long (even with a 20-minute cut), the film starts to drag around the halfway point, regressing into more of a vector for its explicit nature.
 Undoubtedly, a shorter runtime would improve the overall flow of the story.

 Tokyo Decadence is available to purchase on Blu-ray (with slipcover) and DVD from Unearthed Films here.
 This release features a number of extras including a featurette, an English dub audio track, a stills gallery as well as trailers for other Unearthed Films releases.